 So if you want the best battery life, then the iPhone 13 Pro models are the phones to go for, but the iPhone 13 still beats the iPhone 12 for electrical endurance.

 iPhone 13 vs. iPhone 13 Pro: Buy now or wait?

 Well if you need a new iPhone now, say if yours in broken, then both the iPhone 13 and iPhone 13 Pro are well worth getting; in fact Roland Moore-Colyer has even made the switch from Android to iOS thanks to the iPhone 13 Pro.
 And if you get either iPhone 13 model, you can now benefit from the scope to carry out your own repairs, thanks to Apple's new iPhone Self Service Repair kits.

 If you decide to wait, then it's looking likely that the iPhone 14 Pro will be the phone to get as it's tipped to get more significant upgrades than the standard next-gen iPhone.
 According to the rumors so far, the iPhone 14 may only be a minor upgrade over the iPhone 13, whereas the iPhone 14 Pro could have a significant redesign.

 iPhone 13 vs. iPhone 13 Pro: Verdict

-In our iPhone 13 review, we conclude it's the best iPhone for most people, while the iPhone 13 mini is a good choice for people after a smaller phone from Cupertino.
-However, we also concluded that the best phone period, is the iPhone 13 Pro Max, which could make this choice rather tough.
+In our iPhone 13 review, we conclude it's the best iPhone for most people, while the iPhone 13 mini is a good choice only for people who prefer a smaller phone.
+If you're willing to splurge, the best phone period is the iPhone 13 Pro Max, which could make this choice rather tough.

 - Next: iPhone 13 Pro vs iPhone 13 Pro Max: What are the differences?